nicoenciso/nicoenciso/README.md

 <h3 align="center">A passionate software developer from Buenos Aires, Argentina</h3>

 ## What I'm doing presently?
- - 💻 I’m currently working on **Collaborative project at LawCase** as and FullStack Developer
+ - 💻 I’m currently working on **Collaborative project at LawCase** as a FullStack Developer

  - 🎓 I’m currently learning **Software Development at ISTEA**